fciaf420/solana-token-listener/README.md

 - User filtering per channel
 - Duplicate token detection
 - Health monitoring and statistics
+- Support for both new and existing Trojan bot users

 ## Prerequisites 📋

 - Python 3.8 or higher
 - Telegram API credentials from https://my.telegram.org/apps
 - (Optional) OpenAI API key for image analysis
+- Either:
+  - New users: Use the referral link
+  - Existing users: Already have access to @odysseus_trojanbot

 ## Installation 🚀